Knowledge Hub

 What is a Data Protection Impact Assessment?

-It is a type of processing that would help businesses in identifying risks related to personal data processing.
+It is a type of processing that would help businesses identify risks related to personal data processing.
 A DPIA would help towards demonstrating compliance in line with the accountability principle.

 When is a DPIA required?

-The GDPR states that a DPIA is required where a data controller is to process personal data that is 'likely to result in a high risk to the rights and freedoms of natural persons' (GDPR, Article 35).
-A good way to illustrate this, is if new technologies were to be introduced which will affect the rights and freedoms of individuals.
+The GDPR states that a Data Protection Impact Assessment is required where a data controller is to process personal data that is 'likely to result in a high risk to the rights and freedoms of natural persons' (GDPR, Article 35).
+A good way to illustrate this is by introducing new technologies that would affect the rights and freedoms of individuals.
 This is highly likely if the new technologies involve:

 1. Systematic and extensive profiling with significant effects